My Natural Labor & Delivery Story

 One push and her head was born, two contractions later, one push, and Mia was born.

-Mia is placed on my tummy as the umbilical cord was too short.
+Mia was placed on my tummy as the umbilical cord was too short.
 She is perfect.
 She cried.
 She calmed, I calmed.
 She is our everything, instantly.
 I love her.

 If you have any questions or tips/advice you want to share, please comment below as I feel it is very important to be open and honest in talking about your experience with childbirth.
 Please keep comments supportive and kind.